 Over the last years, innovative concepts of civil high-speed transportation vehicles were proposed.
 These vehicles have a strong potential to increase the cruise range efficiency at high Mach numbers, thanks to efficient propulsion units combined with high-lifting vehicle concepts.
-Nonetheless, performing a flight test will be the only and ultimate proof to demonstrate the technical feasibility of these new promising concepts and would result into a major breakthrough in high-speed flight.
 In this framework the Hexafly-INT project has the scope to test in free-flight conditions an innovative gliding vehicle with several breakthrough technologies on-board.
-This work describes both the thermo-structural design process of the Hexafly-INT Experimental Flight Test Vehicle, namely EFTV, and of the Experimental Service Module, namely ESM.
-The paper will present results of a Finite Element thermal analysis, performed in the most critical phases along the flight trajectory in order to drive a preliminary material selection.
+This work describes the thermo-structural design processes of both the Hexafly-INT Experimental Flight Test Vehicle, namely EFTV, and of the Experimental Service Module, namely ESM.
+Those Finite Element thermal analyses lead to a proper material selection for the vehicle Thermal Protection System.
+Different classes of materials have been preliminarily selected and analyzed for the EFTV structure, including: titanium alloy, copper, C/C-SiC and zirconia for surface coatings.